sun-man-ram/sun-man-ram/README.md

 <table>
   <tr>
     <td>
-    <h3 align="center">A passionate Artificial Intelligence Enthusiast from India currently pursung my integrated studies at University of Hyderabad where i learn and work with Integrated Mtech,mtech and phd guys. i </h3>
+    <h3 align="center">A passionate Artificial Intelligence Enthusiast from India currently pursung my integrated studies at University of Hyderabad where i learn and work with Integrated Mtech,mtech and phd guys. </h3>
   </td>

 <td>